poleve540/CallMePol/_posts/2023-12-07-Undertale2-Title.md

 ![](../images/Undertale2_title.png)

-But there'a more.
+But there's more.
 The title screen has a hidden mechanic.
 After the Untertale 2 title fades, Frisk will start thinking about random things.
 The possible thoughts are the following.

  - "Hamburger"
  - "Corn"